 By definition, online marketplaces offer e-commerce businesses the opportunity to sell their products in multiple places.
 It connects buyers and sellers across the UK – and the rest of the world – offering the opportunity for brands to increase their visibility across different audiences.
 With so many options, of course, comes the challenge of choosing the best platforms for your business.

-We’ve put together our top ten online marketplaces for SMEs in 2021, as well as the costs associated with them – including a few marketplaces you may not have come across.
+We’ve put together our top ten UK online marketplaces for SMEs in 2021, as well as the costs associated with them – including a few marketplaces you may not have come across.

-Top online marketplaces in the UK
+Top UK online marketplaces

 Hitting annual sales of nearly £17.5 billion in the UK, Amazon is a great place to start for exposure.